IgniteUI/igniteui-docfx/en/components/grid_summaries.md

 </div>
 <div class="divider--half"></div>

-### Grid Summaries
-> [!NOTE]
-> The summary of the column is a **function of all column values**, even if paging, filtering or sorting is applied.

-Grid **summaries** can also be enabled on a per-column level, which means that you can activate it only for columns that you need to. **Grid summaries** gives you a predefined set of default summaries, depending on the type of data in the column, so that you can save some time:
+**Grid summaries** gives you a predefined set of default summaries, depending on the type of data in the column, so that you can save some time:

 For `string` and `boolean` data types, the following function is available:
  - count